 A fifth-generation Alabamian and the child of a teacher and a poet-turned-woodcutter, he has always been interested in the relationship between words and the natural world, both in rural and wild places.
 Growing up working on his grandfather's farm and cutting trees with his father helped shape his writing's focus on the often fraught relationshps between people and place.
 His poetry deals with subjects ranging from family tragedy, mental illness, love & loss, the natural world, and environmental destruction, all framed within the context of the American South.
 He holds a B.A. in English from the University of Montevallo and an M.A. in English from Auburn University, where he served as an Assistant Editor for Southern Humanities Review.

 In May 2020 He will recieve his Ph.D. in Writing Studies from the University of Florida.
 His doctoral research focuses on the role of places and environments in writing and advocacy.
-He's taught writing courses on poetry, invention, and place as well as on professional writing, digital composition, and rhetorical theory.
+He's taught writing courses on poetry, creativity, and place writing as well as on professional writing, digital composition, and rhetorical theory.
 In Fall 2020, he will join the faculty at the University of Rhode Island in the departments of Writing/Rhetoric and Natural Resources Science.
 You can learn more about his scholarship and academic work at madisonpjones.com.
 He lives in Gainesville with his wife, Jane.